PrestaShop/docs/development/database/structure.md

 ### Table in DB but not in db_structure.sql

-With PrestaShop 1.7, some tables are now linked to [Doctrine](https://www.doctrine-project.org/) entities (i.e stocks).
+Some tables are now linked to [Doctrine](https://www.doctrine-project.org/) entities (i.e stocks).
 If their `ObjectModel` (= legacy) equivalent does not exist, the entity is probably only managed by Doctrine.